vortmaro/podkastomat/README.md

 # Podkastomat

-🧰 A tool for automatically downloading and transcribing podcasts, with the option to translate them into English.
+🪛 A tool for automatically downloading and transcribing podcasts, with the option to translate them into English.

 📚 Built for language learners.

+Don't have any podcasts to listen to?
+[Try some of these](podcasts.md).

 ## Usage